-Broken Top Loop Trail is a 23 mile lightly trafficked loop trail located near Sisters, OR that features a lake.
-The trail is only recommended for very experienced adventurers and primarily used for hiking and horses.
+Broken Top Loop Trail is a 27.2 mile lightly trafficked loop trail located near Sisters, OR that features a lake and is only recommended for very experienced adventurers.
+The trail offers a number of activity options and is accessible from April until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash